xpack-dev-tools/flex-xpack/README.md

 ### Versioning

-The version strings used by the GNU flex project are three number strings like `2.6.4`, which looks like semver;
+The version strings used by the flex project are three number strings like `2.6.4`, which looks like semver;
 to this string the xPack distribution adds a four number, but since semver allows only three numbers, all additional ones can